Install AGIC by using an existing Application Gateway deployment

 --set aksClusterConfiguration.apiServerAddress=aks-abcdefg.hcp.westus2.azmk8s.io

-5. Check the log of the newly created pod to verify if it started properly
+5. Check the log of the newly created pod to verify that it started properly.

-Refer to this how-to guide to understand how you can expose an AKS service over HTTP or HTTPS, to the internet, using an Azure Application Gateway.
+To understand how you can expose an AKS service to the internet over HTTP or HTTPS by using an Azure Application Gateway deployment, see this how-to guide.

-By default AGIC assumes full ownership of the Application Gateway it's linked to.
-AGIC version 0.8.0 and later can share a single Application Gateway with other Azure components.
-For instance, we could use the same Application Gateway for an app hosted on Virtual Machine Scale Set and an AKS cluster.
+By default, AGIC assumes full ownership of the Application Gateway deployment that it's linked to.
+AGIC version 0.8.0 and later can share a single Application Gateway deployment with other Azure components.
+For example, you could use the same Application Gateway deployment for an app that's hosted on an Azure virtual machine scale set and an AKS cluster.

-Let's look at an imaginary Application Gateway, which manages traffic for two web sites:
+Let's look at an imaginary Application Gateway deployment that manages traffic for two websites:

-With default settings, AGIC assumes 100% ownership of the Application Gateway it's pointed to.
-AGIC overwrites all of App Gateway's configuration.
-If you manually create a listener for prod.contoso.com (on Application Gateway) without defining it in the Kubernetes Ingress, AGIC deletes the prod.contoso.com config within seconds.
+With default settings, AGIC assumes 100% ownership of the Application Gateway deployment that it's pointed to.
+AGIC overwrites all of the App Gateway configuration.
+If you manually create a listener for prod.contoso.com on Application Gateway without defining it in the Kubernetes ingress, AGIC deletes the prod.contoso.com configuration within seconds.

-To install AGIC and also serve prod.contoso.com from our Virtual Machine Scale Set machines, we must constrain AGIC to configuring dev.contoso.com only.
-This is facilitated by instantiating the following CRD:
+To install AGIC and also serve prod.contoso.com from the machines that use the virtual machine scale set, you must constrain AGIC to configuring dev.contoso.com only.
+You facilitate this constraint by instantiating the following custom resource definition (CRD):

 cat <<EOF | kubectl apply -f -